leetrunghoo/leetrunghoo.github.io/_posts/2015-09-24-making-my-own-website-is-tough.md

 This blog was written a half year ago, many things were changed.
 I recommend you read these blogs:

-<https://leetrunghoo.com/life/im-back/> it's about why I discontinued to develop my website last year and what I learned from my mistakes
+<https://leetrunghoo.com/life/im-back/> about why I discontinued developing my website last year and what I learned from my mistakes

 <https://leetrunghoo.com/tech/about-my-website/> about what technique I use for building my website